Wave Front Sets of Nilpotent Lie Group Representations

-Let us briefly outline the article: We first introduce the relevant notion on wave front sets (Section~\ref{sec:wf_prelim}) and the structure of nilpotent Lie groups and their unitary representations (Section~\ref{sec:nilpotent_prelim}).
-We then proof Theorem~\ref{thm:wf=ac} by proving separately the two inclusions $\ac(\cO-\supp(\pi)) \subset \wf(\pi) $ (Section~\ref{subsec:1stIncl}) and $\ac(\cO-\supp(\pi)) \supset \wf(\pi) $ (Section~\ref{subsec:2ndIncl}).
-For both inclusions we prove a uniform estimate on the Fourier transforms of individual matrix coefficients (Proposition~\ref{prop:ReMcoeffsgeqSimpl} and Proposition~\ref{prop:detaO}, respectively).
-A sketch of the central ideas of their proof is given after the statement of each of the two propositions.

-\emph{Acknowledgements} We thank Benjamin Harris, Joachim Hilgert, Jan Frahm and Clemens Weiske for many encouraging discussions and helpful remarks and suggestions.
-This project has received funding from Deutsche Forschungsgemeinschaft (DFG) (Grant No. WE 6173/1-1 Emmy Noether group ``Microlocal Methods for Hyperbolic Dynamics'') as well as from SFB-TRR 358/1 2023 — (Grant No. 491392403) (CRC ``Integral Structures in Geometry and Representation Theory'').
+\emph{Acknowledgments} We thank Benjamin Harris, Joachim Hilgert, Jan Frahm and Clemens Weiske for many encouraging discussions and helpful remarks and suggestions.
+This project has received funding from Deutsche Forschungsgemeinschaft (DFG) (Grant No. 422642921 Emmy Noether group ``Microlocal Methods for Hyperbolic Dynamics'') as well as from SFB-TRR 358/1 2023 — (Grant No. 491392403) (CRC ``Integral Structures in Geometry and Representation Theory'').